Nerds (candy)

-Nerds is an American candy launched in 1983 by the Sunmark Corporation under the brand name Willy Wonka Candy Company.
+Nerds is an American candy launched in 1982 by the Sunmark Corporation under the brand name Willy Wonka Candy Company.
 Nerds are now made by the Ferrara Candy Company, a subsidiary of Ferrero Group, but the brand is still distributed internationally by Nestlé under a licensing agreement with Ferrero.
 With their anthropomorphic covers, Nerds usually contain two flavors per box, each flavor having a separate compartment and opening.

-Nerds were first introduced in 1983 and rolled out nationally in 1985.
+Nerds were first introduced in 1982 and rolled out nationally in 1984.
 It was developed by a team led by marketing manager Angelo Fraggos at Sunmark's Willy Wonka Candy division and targeted at tweens with allowance money.
-The dual-chamber design of its box was driven by research that showed boys preferred pouring the candy into their mouths, while girls tended to put it in their hands.
+The dual-chamber design of its box was driven by research that showed boys preferred pouring the candy into their mouths, while girls tended to place it in their hands.

 After initial success in the 1980s, Nerds settled into a middling market status for decades until the introduction of Nerds Gummy Clusters in 2020.
 In 2021, Nerds Gummy Clusters received free advertising from Kylie Jenner to her 200 million Instagram followers, after which the candy went viral on social media.
 A 2024 Super Bowl commercial for Nerds Gummy Clusters featured TikToker Addison Rae, and was followed by a 2025 Super Bowl commercial with Shaboozey.
 Annual brand revenue increased from about $40 million in 2018 to more than $500 million in 2024, with Nerds Gummy Clusters accounting for more than 90% of the total.

 Production process

 The television show Unwrapped explains how Nerds are made.
-A factory worker states, "Basically we start off with a sugar crystal and we just keep coating it with more sugar."
+A factory worker states, "Basically we start off with a sugar crystal and we just keep coating it with even more sugar."
 The factory spins huge barrel-like containers of sugar crystals, which receive coats of sugar until the Nerds are formed.
 Their original color is pure white; they receive their colors in separate barrels.
 The contents of the barrels are then transferred to boxes, which are divided into two compartments by a vertical partition so each half of the box contains a different flavor.
 Certain flavor combinations are frequently packaged together, such as grape and strawberry, the most popular pairing in the United States.

 The nucleus of each candy is composed of one or more complete sucrose crystals.
 These optically clear monoclinic crystals are about 0.2–1 mm in length and help define the irregular shape.
 They are thickly glazed with carnauba wax, which gives them a hard bite and a gloss.

 Nerds Gummy Clusters are made by pouring melted gel into molds to form the core.
 In a massive stainless steel bowl, dots of sugar are spun until "baby Nerds" are created.
 The gummy balls are then sent tumbling to be coated with baby Nerds.